Living on a Dutch barge

 If the boat adheres to all the rules, then the permit is not usually a problem.
 When buying a boat with the mooring, you do not actually own the spot but you are the only one who can moor there.
 Should you leave your spot for a year then the city can reclaim it.

-Out of the Dutch main banks, only ING does mortgages for houseboats in the Netherlands (watervillahypotheek) and they will want to see the mooring permit beforehand.
-You can also find some smaller financial providers offering a range of mortgage types for buying a house boat.
+Out of the Dutch main banks, as of 2016 only Rabobank does mortgages for houseboats in the Netherlands (watervillahypotheek) and they may want to see the mooring permit beforehand and a deposit is usually required – 100 percent mortgages for house boats are not typically offered.
+You may also be able to find smaller financial providers offering mortgages for buying a house boat.
 It is important to have a recent dry dock report, and to have the boat assessed properly by someone who knows about boats.
 This is also necessary for getting a mortgage, but remember these costs are tax deductible.

 Limitations of life on the water